UFC 180: Werdum vs Hunt: Predictions & Analysis

 A few statistical edges stand out.
 Garcia throws significantly more leather — a 2.9 sig. strike per minute gap.
 Garcia is far more active with takedowns, averaging 1.6 more per 15 minutes.
 Urbina has tighter striking defense, making opponents miss more often.

 The Pick: Hector Urbina over Edgar Garcia.
-This is essentially a pick'em.
-The model nudges toward Urbina at 52%, but there's almost nothing separating these two.
-Notably, the betting market has Urbina at 36% implied while our model sees 52% — a 16-point disagreement that could signal value.
+The model gives Urbina a slight nod at 59% — this could easily go either way.
+Notably, the betting market has Urbina at 36% implied while our model sees 59% — a 24-point disagreement that could signal value.

 Yair Rodriguez vs Leonardo Morales